jackdeadman/Pong-Typescript/README.md

 ``$ yarn install `` or ``$ npm install ``

 Next make a change to the project.
-The best place to start is by modifying some variables in `Constants.ts` such as the colours and the speed of the ball.
+The best place to start is by modifying some variables in `Constants.ts` such as the colours and the speed of the paddles.
 Once a change has been made the Typescript code can be compiled into JavaScript.
 To do this run the following command `npm run compile` or `yarn run compile`.

 Once you've got that working, why not try adding a new feature?
 Pull requests are very welcome! :-)